NebulousLabs/Sia/README.md

   There is a 144-block confirmation delay before you will receive siacoins from mined blocks.
-If you still have not received the block reward after 144 blocks, it means your block did not made it into the blockchain.
+If you still have not received the block reward after 144 blocks, it means your block did not make it into the blockchain.

 If your issue is not addressed above, you can get in touch with us personally: